OAI/learn.openapis.org/specification/content.md

 ---
+layout: default
+title: Content of Message Bodies
 parent: The OpenAPI Specification Explained
 nav_order: 3
 ---

 # Content of Message Bodies

-[The previous page](specification-paths.md) showed how to define API endpoints but it didn't explain how to describe the content of the responses through the `content` field.
-This page clarifies this important field, which can also be used to describe queries, as shown in the [Parameters page](specification-parameters.md).
+[The previous page](paths.md) showed how to define API endpoints but it didn't explain how to describe the content of the responses through the `content` field.
+This page clarifies this important field, which can also be used to describe queries, as shown in the [Parameters page](parameters.md).

 ## The `content` Field